19hours/sg-statutes/Acts/Prevention of Pollution of the Sea Act.md

 (b) whether there has been a discharge from a ship in contravention of this Act or any regulations made thereunder;

-(c) whether a provision of the Convention that is applicable in relation to a ship other than a Singapore ship has been complied with in respect of that ship; or
+(c) whether a provision of the Convention, or the Ballast Water Management Convention, that is applicable in relation to a ship other than a Singapore ship has been complied with in respect of that ship; or

+[Act 26 of 2017 wef 08/09/2017]

-(d) whether a provision of a law of a country other than Singapore giving effect to the Convention, being a provision that is applicable in relation to a ship other than a Singapore ship, has been complied with in respect of that ship.
+(d) whether a provision of a law of a country other than Singapore giving effect to the Convention or the Ballast Water Management Convention, being a provision that is applicable in relation to a ship other than a Singapore ship, has been complied with in respect of that ship.

+[Act 26 of 2017 wef 08/09/2017]

 (2) An inspector may for any of the purposes referred to in subsection (1) —